adrianberski/G00387825-gmit.ie---Adrian-Berski/Fundamentals_of_Data_Analysis/README.md

 **Version 1.1.0**

 # Description
 *I have been coding since January 2020.
-This is my 3rd project and efforts.*
+This is my 3rd project and efforts.
+The repository contains tasks for Fundamentals of Data Analysis module.*

 # Python version
 Python 3.8.3 which can be downloaded from here: https://www.python.org/downloads/